Usage of the Phrase "So Important" Up 90% as Your White Friends See "Slave Play"

 “But I just know it’s gonna be, like, a thing when I see it, you know?” noted Jenn while waiting in line at a Lauren Duca book signing.
 “I totally agree though - it’s so important for that show to be on Netflix right now,” she added, clearly not understanding what Slave Play even is.

-Slave Play is currently running at the Golden Theatre through January 5th, 2020.
+Slave Play is currently running at the Golden Theatre through early next year.
 It is unclear how much longer this phraseology will continue to grow once those who plan to see it strictly for virtue signalling have run their course.